 For more than a century, Indian families have seen valuable land resources diminish as fractionated ownership increases with each passing generation.
 ILTF supports estate planning as one of the most effective ways to stop the continued division of Indian land titles and ensure that Indian lands are controlled and managed by Indian people.
-Over the past several years, ILTF has funded projects that provide education and free estate planning services for tribal members across the Pacific Northwest, North Dakota, South Dakota and Minnesota.
-As a result, more than 3,000 landowners have received direct legal service and will writing assistance.
-In addition, more than 6,800 people, including elected tribal officials, landowners, attorneys and Indian land heirs have received training through ILTF-funded estate planning programs.
+Over the years, ILTF has funded projects that provide education and free estate planning services for tribal members across the Pacific Northwest, Oklahoma, North Dakota, South Dakota, Minnesota, and many more places.
+As a result, more than 3,500 landowners have received direct legal service and will writing assistance.
+In addition, more than 7,500 people, including elected tribal officials, landowners, attorneys and Indian land heirs have received training through ILTF-funded estate planning programs.

 Introducing Will in a Box – Indian wills made easier

 Your land may be the most important thing you own, but you won’t be able to leave it to your children if you don’t take action now.
 If you die without a will, it will be up to a federal probate judge – not you or your kids – to determine who will inherit your land after you have passed on, and it could take years to decide.
 ILTF is pleased to introduce a new tool that can make it easier for Indian landowners to have a will.

 Will in a Box makes it easier to write a will

 Developed by ILTF in conjunction with legal service organizations across Indian Country, Will in a Box is now available for American Indians who own trust land in Montana, Minnesota and Oklahoma, and we’re working on expanding to other states in the future.
 Hosted on the Law Help Interactive web platform, Will in a Box is free of charge to tribal members.

 Click here to see a checklist of items you’ll need to have on hand to complete the Will in a Box process.

 Click here to go to the Will in a Box website to begin writing your Indian will.
 (Site may take a moment to load)